Eleven. This is the right answer. At least for now where the latest Ruby version is 2.1.5 this number remains the same. Check the source for yourself.

 - Traverse the object graph (the Ruby heap).
 Objects that are still reachable from your code are considered alive and subsequently marked.

 - Next, any objects that were not marked in the first phase are considered garbage and swept away, releasing memory back to Ruby and possibly to the operating system.

 Now, can you imagine how expensive is to traverse the object graph of a running program with thousands and thousands of objects?
-That's why the team behind this complex piece of software engineering concentrates so many efforts seeking quality and performance improvements.
+That's why the team behind this complex piece of software engineering concentrates so much effort on seeking quality and performance improvements.